 View the PDF presentation "How to Write an Artist Statement" and take the short quiz.
 Write an artist statement for your final project.
-Email a draft of your artist statement to the instructor for feedback and proof-reading.
+Submit a draft of your artist statement to the Artist Statement Draft assignment.
+I'll proofread your drafts and return them to you with suggested edits.

 Save any Photoshopped images back into the Lightroom library.
-From Lightroom, export 8-12 final images for Project 6.
+From Lightroom, export 8-12 final images.
 Present two things on the class critique: your 8-12 final images, and your final, edited artist statement.
 Critique your classmates' work.

-Week 1 assignments are due by Sunday, January 23, at 11:59pm

-Get Set Up for Our Online Class:

-- Watch the Welcome video on Blackboard. - Watch the Blackboard Tour of our class. - Read the syllabus.
-Watch the syllabus overview. - Complete syllabus scavenger hunt (quiz). - Post syllabus or class question on the Community forum. - Complete student agreement. - Read two articles: "Netiquette" and "21 Study Tips for Online Classes Success" and take guiz. - · Read article, "Equipment, Supplies, & Resources." - Read articles about participating in discussion boards. - Participate in the Discussion Board: Introductions & a Favorite Photo (initial post). - Join our class with the Remind app (optional, extra credit).

-MLK HOLIDAY! - Monday, January 17

-Feel free to contact the instructor during office hours: Mondays, 11am-12pm.
-Call, text, FaceTime, use the Remind app, or join Zoom session.

-Week 2 assignments are due by Sunday, January 30, at 11:59pm\

-- Discussion Board: comment & respond.\ - View the PDF presentation: Introduction to Project 1: Before & After.
-Take guiz on presentation. - View the PDF presentation: Digital Photo Workflow.
-Take quiz on presentation. - Watch video tutorials introducing Adobe Lightroom.
-Take quiz on tutorials. - Watch video tutorials on the Develop Module in Adobe Lightroom.
-Take quiz on tutorials. - Shoot for and work on Project 1.
+WEEK 1: Monday 1/15 Week 1 assignments are due by Sunday, January 21, at 11:59pm Assignments: Notes: Get Set Up for Our Online Class: Watch the Welcome video on Canvas.
+Watch the Canvas Tour of our class.
+Read the syllabus.
+Complete syllabus scavenger hunt (quiz).
+Post syllabus or class question on the Community forum.
+Complete student agreement.
+Read two articles: "Netiquette" and "21 Study Tips for Online Classes Success."
+Read articles about participating in discussion boards.
+Participate in the Discussion Board: Introductions & a Favorite Photo (make initial post).
+Join our class with the Remind app (optional, extra credit).
+MLK HOLIDAY! - Monday, January 15 Feel free to contact the instructor during office hours: Mondays, 11am-12pm.
+Call, text, use the Remind app, or join Zoom session.
+View the Week 1 Checklist for more information.
+WEEK 2: Monday 1/22 Week 2 assignments are due by Sunday, January 28, at 11:59pm Assignments: Discussion Board: comment & respond.
+View the PDF presentation: Before & After.
+Take quiz on presentation.
+View the PDF presentation: Digital Photo Workflow.
+Take quiz on presentation.
+View the PDF presentation: Lightroom Classic Workflow & Editing.
+Take quiz on presentation.
+Watch video tutorials introducing Adobe Lightroom.
+Take quiz on tutorials.
+Watch video tutorials on the Develop Module in Adobe Lightroom.
+Take quiz on tutorials.
+Start working on the Before & After project when ready.
+Notes: Discussion Board: Comments are due by Thursday, Jan.
+25, 11:59pm.

-\Discussion Board:

-Comments are due by Thursday, Jan.
-27, 11:59pm.
 Responses are due by Sunday, Jan.
-30, 11:59pm.

-Week 3 assignments are due by Sunday, February 6, at 11:59pm

-- Shoot, edit, and complete Project 1. - Read articles on Class Critiques.
-Take guiz on articles.

-DUE - Project 1: Before & After

-Submit photos on class critique (Blackboard Discussion Board) by Sunday, Feb.
-6, 11:59pm.

-Week 4 assignments are due by Sunday, February 13, at 11:59pm\

-- Critique Project 1: Before & After.\ - View the PDF presentation: Introduction to Project 2: Variations on a Theme.
-Take quiz on presentation. - Watch video tutorials introducing Adobe Photoshop.
-Take quiz on tutorials. - Watch video tutorials on Photoshop advanced techniques.
-Take guiz on tutorials. - Plan and shoot for Project 2.
+28, 11:59pm.
+View the Week 2 Checklist for more information.
+WEEK 3: Monday 1/29 Week 3 assignments are due by Sunday, February 4, at 11:59pm Assignments: Shoot, edit, and complete Before & After project.
+Read articles on Class Critiques.
+Take quiz on articles.
+Notes: DUE - Project 1: Before & After Submit photos on class critique (Canvas Discussion Board) by Sunday, Feb.
+4, 11:59pm.
+View the Week 3 Checklist for more information.
+WEEK 4: Monday 2/5Week 4 a ssignments are due by Sunday, February 11, at 11:59pm Assignments: Critique Project 1: Before & After.
+View the PDF presentation: Variations on a Theme.
+Take quiz on presentation.
+Watch video tutorials introducing Adobe Photoshop.
+Take quiz on tutorials.
+Watch video tutorials on Photoshop advanced techniques.
+Take quiz on tutorials.
+Plan and shoot for Variations on a Theme project.
+Notes: Class Critique: Comments are due by Thursday, Feb.
+8, 11:59pm.

-\Class Critique:

-Comments are due by Thursday, Feb.
-10, 11:59pm.
 Responses are due by Sunday, Feb.
-13, 11:59pm.
+11, 11:59pm.
+View the Week 4 Checklist for more information.